 Bears are a key component to Aspen’s environment, and it is up to us to take the appropriate precautions to keep them safe.
 Removing in-town attractants is the most efficient way to reduce bear activity in town.
 To better secure attractants, the Aspen Police Department is working with cooperating agencies and businesses on education, prevention, and enforcement.

 There are many things that humans can do to reduce interactions with bears.

+Once bears find an easily accessible food source, they don’t forget and they’ll come back for more.
 There are many actions you can take year-round, and especially in the early spring, to deter bear activity in and around your home.